muhark/dpir-intro-python/Week4/lecture.md

 Most figures are created on a two-dimensional plane, where the dimensions are usually referred to as _X_ (width) and _Y_ (height).

 These axes are the most versatile; they can be used to plot any kind of variable.
-The only tradeoff is the overall size of the figure is determined by these two dimensions.
+The only trade-off is the overall size of the figure is determined by these two dimensions.

 ## One-Dimension: Distributions